Mikuji (Fortune Paper) – one of the Japanese religious behaviors

 No, don’t have 62%

-Customs related to religion
+Traditional Customs related to religion

-In the new year season, however, many Japanese visit Buddhist temples, Shinto shrines or beach to see the first sunrise being treated as GOD, where they pray for their happiness, good health, business success and so on throughout the year.
-At the occasion of weeding, having new baby, Shichi-Go-San (at the age of child’s 3, 5, 7 year old), Japanese go to shrines or temples to pray for their happiness.
-Having lost their relatives, people hold funeral ceremony at temples, and in the period of HIGAN and BON Japanese go to the grave usually located at the Buddhist temple for praying ancestors.
+In the new year season, many Japanese visit Buddhist temples, Shinto shrines where they pray for their happiness, good health, business success throughout the year to Buddha or Gods.
+At the occasion of weeding, having got new baby, children’s” Shichi-Go-San (at the age of child’s 3, 5, 7 year old)”, Japanese go to shrines or temples to pray for their happiness(please refer ; Celebration and Prayer during the childhood).

 Japanese seems religious by the fact of Japanese attitude to Mikuji